Walkman100/YTVL/README.md

 Want to suggest a feature?
 ====
 Go ahead!
 Anyone is welcome to submit a PR (Pull/Push Request) or an Issue as long as the feature/addition doesn't make the program file size significantly bigger, or increases the time it takes to start.
+Also, keep in mind the KISS principle (Keep It Simple, Stupid).
+Notice I haven't added a settings window because there are only three settings, and my application interface has space for those settings without it looking too cluttered.

 Future releases/ideas
 ====